This Is Not A Regular Grannie’s Cornbread Recipe.

 - Mix dry ingredients (cornmeal, flour, sugar, baking powder, baking soda, and salt) in a bowl, then mix wet ingredients (buttermilk, eggs, honey, and melted butter) in a different container.

 - Combine the two until there is no clumps, yet, do now over mix.
 Pour the mix into a well-greased baking dish, and place in a preheated 450 oven.
-Bake at 450 for 10 minutes and then reduce the oven temperature to 375, and bake for the remaining 15 minutes (or so).
+Bake at 450 for 10 minutes and then reduce the oven temperature to 375, and bake for the remaining 10 minutes.

 - The cornbread is ready when toothpick insert comes out clean.
 Then remove from the oven and allow to cool before cutting a piece for yourself, enjoy this hearty and happy meal with the people you love.